Serving the Metropolitan Area

 - Groucho Marx (symbolism being cheaper in the 50's)

-Carl Sagan and Jodie Foster got their "Contact" wrong... warn't Hitler's speechifying that kicked off our televised Symbolic Age but good ol' Philo T. Farnsworth, out of Beaver, Utah, throwing sixty seconds' broadcast of a good ol’ US dollar sign which... even flying out at light-speed, had made it only halfway to Proxima Centauri two years later before losing a lot of credibility, back there in 1929.
+Carl Sagan and Jodie Foster got their "Contact" wrong... warn't Hitler's speechifying as kicked off our televised Symbolic Age but good ol' Philo T. Farnsworth, out of Beaver, Utah, throwing sixty seconds' broadcast of a good ol’ US dollar sign which... even flying out at light-speed, would have made it only halfway to Proxima Centauri two years later before losing a lot of credibility, back there in 1929.

 Symbols make us sit up, clap, weep, slobber like Pavlov dogs (or bark, like Hillary Clinton), salute... and vote!
 Remember Willie Horton, Nixon's bad shave and that little girl picking flowers when Goldwater's nuke went off?
 That rat-puke Georgia cracker flashing doctored pictures of one-arm, no-legs veteran Max Cleland with Saddam and Osama to get elected in that session between the older Bush brother tending towards proximity to Confederate flags to out-nword John McCain and America's 911-inspired homosexual marriage panic four years after, simultaneous to Dubya sellin' off our port security to Dubai while Johnno was reduced to crawling to the Christers for forgiveness – so’s he could get his ass whipped, next time out, by the Urban Spaceman?
-Who then sold America down the river to Spook Central, to be replaced by the man with funny hair told us how much he loves poorly educated Americans and Hillary barked until Mister Trump turned into President Trump as a consequence of Russia fomenting those Halloween FBI e-mail attacks in order to get their boy elected, then indicted… seven times!... as a consequence of all the blowback from Ukrainian billionaires?
+Who then sold America down the river to Spook Central, them Deep Statesmen Blue Meanies of Vietnam, Latin America and points darker as now get regarded as blue state heroes in comparison to the President with the red cap and funny hair as tells us how much he loves poorly educated Americans.
+Hillary barked until Mister Trump turned into President Trump – partly as a consequence of Russia fomenting those Halloween FBI e-mail attacks, but mostly as a consequence of her own arrogance and scheme to out-cozy Djonald Unchained’s cozy bears.

-Orientalism, that’s what I call it!, sibilant symbolism - missing only carpets, pointy slippers and eunuchs (hopefully unmarried) slithering about with daggers behind damask curtains of dragons breathing opium fire.
-Maybe some wicker furniture, a peacock or two, some Danish cartoons and a can of gasoline.
+Orientalism, that’s what this dirty ol’ racist would call it!, sibilant symbolism – baldly stereotypical dastardship missing only carpets, pointy slippers and eunuchs (hopefully unmarried) slithering about with daggers behind damask curtains of dragons breathing opium fire.
+Maybe some wicker furniture, a peacock or two, some Danish cartoons, Fu Manchu and an open can of gasoline.
 Disasters waiting to happen.

 "It isn't important that the words mean anything," counsels advertising man Tim Mayfield, an expert at devising so called "Japlish" to sell cars and electronics.
 "The important thing is that they sound good."